 Events taking place on the rooftop terraces of hotels

 The events taking place organised by hotels on their rooftop terraces are open to everyone, and there are several put on throughout the summer months.
-As well as those that are specific to each hotel, others are more general in character and similar events can be found in each hotel, such as the “Vespres Inedit’s”, focusing as much on gastronomy as culture (and especially music).
+As well as those that are specific to each hotel, others are more general in character and similar events can be found in each hotel, such as the “Vespres Inedit’s”, focusing as much on gastronomy as culture (and especially music), and the Hotel Terraces Week, with very diverse and interesting gastronomic, musical and entertainment activities.
 And even if the days on which you’re in Barcelona don’t coincide with one of the events, we still recommend going to the hotel terraces, of which there are many, as we think it’s a great option to spend an evening with friends or with your partner.

 € Free entry.